scgbern/scgpico/content/research/snf00/index.md

 ---
 Title: Meta-models and Tools for Evolution Towards Component Systems
 ---
+#Meta-models and Tools for Evolution Towards Component Systems
 *Meta-models and Tools for Evolution Towards Component Systems* is a project funded by the [Swiss National Science Foundation](http://www.snf.ch/) (SNSF project # [20-61655.00](http://p3.snf.ch/Project-61655)).

 | | |